datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 ### Confidential Containers

-The [Confidential Containers](https://github.com/confidential-containers) (CoCo) project enables users to run a container inside a confidential context.
+The [Confidential Containers](https://github.com/confidential-containers) (CoCo) project enables users to process and run each container of a pod inside a confidential context.
 [Confidential Containers](https://www.cncf.io/projects/confidential-containers/) is a CNCF sandbox project.

-CoCo offers an extension to Kubernetes clusters that are comprised of bare metal nodes that support TEEs, to launch containerized workloads within a TEE created on the fly.
-The CoCo container runtime first launches a TEE, then demonstrates its validity, followed by verifying the container image signature and seeking any decryption keys to launch the container.
-Note the entire image handling occurs within a TEE.
-Coco's near term goals are to include non-bare metal Kubernetes clusters and further separate management and tenant APIs to restrict the Kubernetes cluster admin access to the tenant pods and the containers within.
+CoCo offers an extension to Kubernetes clusters that are comprised of nodes that support TEEs, to launch containerized workloads within a TEE created on the fly.
+With CoCo, the entire lifecycle of a pod, including the image handling occurs within a TEE leaving the cluster node outside of the TCB: for each pod, a TEE is launched, followed by the verification of the container images' signatures before pull and seeking any decryption keys to launch the container.
+The image policy and layer decryption keys a obtained from a trusted *key broker service* that involves a TEE remote attestation as part of the process.
+Coco's near term goals are to move to CSPs' Kubernetes clusters and further separate management and tenant APIs to restrict the Kubernetes cluster admin access to the tenant pods and the containers within.
 CoCo currently supports both AMD and Intel TEE solutions.
 It is defining both